-Warwick Hyperloop is a student-run team supported by WMG which aims to innovate and test new ideas regarding Hyperloop technology.
-We have previously competed in the SpaceX Hyperloop Pod Competition hosted by Elon Musk and we are looking to compete in a European competition in summer 2022.
+Warwick Hyperloop is a student-run team supported by the SoE, WMG, Comsol and MagnetStore.
+We aim to innovate and test new ideas regarding Hyperloop technology.
+We have previously competed in the SpaceX Hyperloop Pod Competition hosted by Elon Musk, European Hyperloop Week 2022 and we are looking to compete again in 2023.

 If you have any questions, please email firstname.lastname@example.org

 Photovoltaic installations have recently reached the terawatt level and this is almost entirely due to the success of silicon-based solar cell technologies.
 Silicon PV is low-cost and stable for 25+ years, and cell efficiencies are unrivalled by other mass-market single-junction technologies.
 Improvements in silicon cells will have a real-world impact on climate change mitigation and improving energy supply security.